 Field-hunting tip

-Look in oxidized hydrothermal zones country — that is the host setting where beckettite typically forms.
+Look in oxidized hydrothermal zones country, the host setting where beckettite typically forms.
 If you start seeing calcite, barite, mottramite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.